 Suspended students may apply for readmission after one year.
 The petition for reinstatement must be submitted to the director of the relevant graduate program at least one month before the intended date of reentry to the University.
 The petition must include a written statement from the student identifying the factors that led to the suspension and the actions that have been or will be taken to improve future academic performance.
-In addition to this statement, the student must obtain a written recommendation from at least one faculty member teaching in the graduate program.
+In addition to this statement, with the exception of the Master of Science in Criminal Justice and Master of Science in Critical Incident Management, the student must obtain a written recommendation from at least one faculty member teaching in the graduate program.